 - What is a central bank?

-- How the Federal Reserve supports the economy
+- How the Federal Reserve promotes the effective operation of the U.S. economy

 Advanced Introduction to the Federal Reserve